Asbestos and Carpenters

 Julian Peto

 Several manufacturers supplied asbestos-containing products to the carpentry industry in the past.
-Some of the major asbestos-producing companies were:
+Some of the major asbestos-producing companies include:

 - Georgia-Pacific Company: Georgia-Pacific primarily supplied drywall adhesives and joint compounds to the carpentry and construction industry.